Topology change and emergent scale symmetry in compact star matter via gravitational wave detection: Binary neutron star merger

-We plot in Fig.~\ref{fig:GW} the dominant mode of GW strain $h_{22}^+$ multiplied by the distance of the observer to the origin $R$ from BNS mergers, which shows that in the first several orbits, the change of $n_{1/2}$ does not induce significant difference because of the tidal effect, equivalently, the EoS of each neutron star does not considerably figure in the inspiral process.
-After about $10$ milliseconds, the difference of the waveforms becomes conspicuous.
-The merger of the star from PCM with $n_{1/2} = 3n_0$ is delayed by approximately $5$ milliseconds compared to that with $n_{1/2} = 2n_0$.
-In addition, one can see that the location of topology change affects the number of the inspiral orbits, i.e, the number of the peaks in the inspiral phase --- the number of the peaks before merger which is defined as the maximum of the amplitude of the GWs.
-It is easy to conclude that the larger $n_{1/2}$, the more number of the peaks.
+In Fig.~\ref{fig:GW}, we plot the dominant mode of GW strain $h_{22}^+$ multiplied by the distance of the observer to origin $R$ from BNS mergers.
+The plot shows that in the first several orbits, the change in $n_{1/2}$ does not induce any significant difference because of the tidal effect, and equivalently, the EoS of each neutron star does not considerably play a role in the inspiral process.
+After about $10$ ms, the difference in the waveforms becomes conspicuous.
+The merger of the star from PCM with $n_{1/2} = 3n_0$ is delayed by approximately $5$ ms compared to that with $n_{1/2} = 2n_0$.
+In addition, one can see that the location of topology change affects the number of the inspiral orbits, i.e., the number of the peaks in the inspiral phase---the number of the peaks before merger is defined as the maximum of the amplitude of the GWs.
+Thus, it is easy to conclude that the larger $n_{1/2}$, the more is the number of the peaks.
 This is more distinct for the slightly lighter neutron star (Fig.~\ref{fig:GWa}).
 This is within the detection ability of the on-going and up-coming facilities, especially the ground-based facilities~\cite{GWDetection}.
-We expect that the future more precise measurement of the GWs can give a hint for the location of the topology change, if it really exists.
+We expect that in the future, a more precise measurement of the GWs can give a hint regarding the location of the topology change, if it really exists.

-From the simulations of the BNS mergers with heavier NSs, the plots shown in Fig.~\ref{fig:GWb} indicate that the merger process is faster and eventuated in delayed black hole formation --- the GWs disappear.
-In addition to this, the similar to the merger with lighter neutron stars, the merger process is also delayed due to the increasing of $n_{1/2}$.
+From the simulations of the BNS mergers with heavier NSs, the plots shown in Fig.~\ref{fig:GWb} indicate that the merger occurs faster and eventuated in delayed black hole formation---the GWs disappear.
+In addition, the more similar is the process to the merger with lighter neutron stars, the greater is the delay in the merger process owing to the increase in $n_{1/2}$.

 The position of the topology change also affects the speed of the evolution to black hole (see Fig.~\ref{fig:GWb}).
 When $n_{1/2}$ is larger, the evolution time is longer.
-This is because, the bigger $n_{1/2}$, the harder the EoS in the core of the NS so that the more difficult to exchange the matter between the BNSs.
-This conclusion can also be extracted from the light BNS merger as shown in Fig.~\ref{fig:GWa} which shows that it takes more time to form the baby NS with axisymmetric state for $n_{1/2} = 3 n_0$.
+This is because, the bigger $n_{1/2}$, the harder is the EoS in the core of the NS, and hence, it is more difficult to exchange the matter between the BNSs.
+This conclusion can also be extracted from the light BNS merger, as shown in Fig.~\ref{fig:GWa}.
+This figure shows that it takes more time to form a baby NS with an axisymmetric state for $n_{1/2} = 3 n_0$.